apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql-vs-rds-postgresql.md

 slug: sysbench-performance-report-postgresql
 title: Sysbench Performance Test Report -- ApeCloud PostgreSQL vs. RDS PostgreSQL
 description: This is a Sysbench performance test report which compares ApeCloud PostgreSQL with other RDS PostgreSQL on Pod and ECS.
-tags: [Sysbench performance test report, PostgreSQL, Test on Pod, Test on ECS]
+tags: [Sysbench performance test report, PostgreSQL, Test on Pod, Test on ECS, Read-intensive performance]
 image: /img/blog-banner.png
 ---